AnandKumar1008/Project-Weather/README.md

 ## Usage

 To use the Weather App, open the index.html file in your browser.
-You will be prompted to enter a city name.
-Once you enter a city name and click the "Get Weather" button, the app will display the current weather conditions for that location.
+The app will display the current weather conditions for a list of popular cities by default.
+To get the weather report for a different location, enter the city name in the input field and click the "Get Weather Report" button.
+The app will make an API call and display the current weather conditions for that location.

 ## Contributing